NeTEx-CEN/NeTEx/README.md

 There are **XML examples** of the use of both protocols, see */examples* subdirectory.

 ### Support for XML editors
-There is an XMLSpy project file in the root directory  that provides an organised view  of the schema and examples
+There is an XMLSpy project file in the root directory  that provides an organised view  of the schema and examples:
   - NeTEx.spp

-There is also an Oxygen project file
+There is also an Oxygen project file:
   - NeTEx.xpr
 ----
 # Change Log